ldirocco/ldirocco.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Research Fellow at the Department of Computer Science of the University of Salerno.
-I received my PhD cum laude in Statistical Sciences from Sapienza University of Rome under the supervision of Prof. Umberto Ferraro Petrillo, where I developed scalable computational methods for large-scale genomics and bioinformatics, leading to several peer-reviewed publications (see the [Publications](/al-folio/publications/) page).

-My current research focuses on the development and application of machine learning and deep learning model for omics-data analysis and precision medicine.
-An overview of my ongoing research projects is available on the dedicated [Projects](/al-folio/projects/) page.

 I am a Postdoctoral Researcher at the **Department of Computer Science, University of Salerno**, where I work on advanced computational methods for **genomics, bioinformatics, and precision medicine**.

 I received my **Ph.D. cum laude in Statistical Sciences** from *Sapienza University of Rome*, under the supervision of **Prof. Umberto Ferraro Petrillo**.
 My doctoral research focused on the development of **scalable and distributed computational frameworks** to tackle large-scale challenges in omics data analysis, resulting in several peer-reviewed publications (see the [Publications](/al-folio/publications/) page).